 Where a legally enforceable right of offset exists for the recognised financial assets and financial liabilities, and there is an intention to settle the liability and realise the asset simultaneously or to settle on a net basis, all related financial effects are offset.

-(Registration number 2020/135956/08) Financial Statements for the year ended 31 December 2020
+(Registration number 2020/135956/08) Financial Statements for the year ended 31 December 2021

-Figures in Rand 2020
+Figures in Dond 2024 2020 Figures in Rand 2021 2020

 2. New Standards and Interpretations

 2.1 Standards and interpretations not yet effective